cpjobling/eg-247-textbook/_build/dft/2/fft.md

 $$W_N^{-1}.$$

 5. Karris goes further in showing how the decomposition used to implement the FFT can be further be understood by considering even and odd decompositions.
 We do not have time to cover this in this module, but you are invited to read further if you are interested.
 You'll also find that most text books on Digital Signal Processing will cover the FFT and give more or less understandable presentations of the way the algorithm works.

+6. A complex number in MATLAB is 2 floating point doubles or 128 bits.
+So a 2048 "bin" FFT needs storage in RAM for approximately $22,528\times 128 = 2.9$ Mbit ($260$ kByte) of data.

 ## Solutions